Holsters for Self Defense: A Guide to Carrying Concealed

 - Using a holster that’s on your body is always better than one off the body.
 That means an in-the-waistband holster should be chosen over a concealed-carry purse, and a hip holster over a specialized concealed-carry jacket.
 When your firearm is on your body, it’s safer, easier to reach, and has less chance of falling into the wrong hands.

 - For most people, a holster at the waist or hip tends to be the most efficient.
-It’s always within reach of your dominate hand and makes it more difficult for someone to remove it from your person.
+It’s always within reach of your dominant hand and makes it more difficult for someone to remove it from your person.

 - Don’t just buy a holster, try it on.
 Wear it around the store.
 Do some jumping jacks.
 Bend down like you’re grabbing something off the bottom shelf at the grocery store.
 Do what you do every day and see how it feels.
 Does it stay in place?
 Does it jab you in the ribs?
 Does the holster print on your back every time you bend over?
 These are things you can only know by trying one on and moving around.